 In certain parts of Africa, female genital mutilation (FGM) has been linked to religion, with Muslim communities mistakenly believing that the practice is a religious requirement.
 But in CÃ´te d’Ivoire, religion is also being put at the service of fighting FGM.

-El Hadj Kassoum Traoré, an imam at a small mosque in Belleville—one of the poorer areas in the commercial hub of Abidjan—sets aside time during the Friday prayer for explaining the dangers of FGM to worshippers.
+El Hadj Kassoum Traoré, an imam at a small mosque in Belleville — one of the poorer areas in the commercial hub of Abidjan — sets aside time during the Friday prayer for explaining the dangers of FGM to worshippers.
+The weekly prayer is an obligation for able Muslim men.

 Each week, Traoré meets elders from the Muslim community of the area to debate circumcision.